Borna Derakhshani

-Borna Derakhshani (برنا درخشانی; born 2002) is an Iranian chess player.
-He has represented the United Kingdom in competition since April 2018.
+Borna Derakhshani (برنا درخشانی; born 2002) is an Iranian-English chess player.
+He has represented England in competition since April 2018.
 He was awarded the title FIDE Master (FM) in 2016.

 Career

 Derakhshani was a Chess Youth Champion in Iran, and won a silver medal in the Individual Asian Chess Championship in 2012.
 Derakhshani won several youth open international tournaments, including in Biel, Switzerland; Abu Dhabi in 2013, 2014, and 2015; the Youth International in Gibraltar in August 2017; and the Asian Youth Team Chess Championship in China, 2016, with a silver medal on Board 2.

 Conflict with Iranian Chess Federation

-In February 2017, the Iranian Chess Federation banned Derakhshani from playing for the Iranian youth national team, or any other tournament in Iran, because he played against Israeli grandmaster Alexander Huzman in the first round of the International Gibraltar Chess Tournament in January, 2017.
+In February 2017, the Iranian Chess Federation banned Derakhshani from playing for the Iranian youth national team or any other tournament in Iran because he played against Israeli grandmaster Alexander Huzman in the first round of the International Gibraltar Chess Tournament in January 2017.
 The ban was implemented because Iran does not recognize Israel as a country.